pasdam/mockit/README.md

 - [ ] Mock unexported methods
 - [ ] Mock interfaces
-- [ ] Mock a method for all instances
 - [ ] Automatically verify at the end of the test, without having to call `verify` method
 - [ ] [Verify in order calls](https://site.mockito.org/javadoc/current/org/mockito/Mockito.html#in_order_verification)